zubinchopra/portaldocs/portal-sdk/README.md

 ## Telemetry and alerting

-The Ibiza team collects standard telemetry for __generic actions__ like blade opening and commmand execution.
-It also collects __performance__, __reliability__, and __user feedback__ information that facilitate the operation of your extension.
+The Ibiza team collects standard telemetry for generic actions like blade opening and commmand execution.
+It also collects performance, reliability, and user feedback information that facilitate the operation of your extension.
 You can also write your own events via the telemetry system.
 Ibiza supports alerting for common operations scenarios.

 * [Portal telemetry overview]()